NAEP-AS-Challenge/reading-prediction/readme.md

 3. Add a column "participant" and put in the email address for the person who requested the dataset (you only need to enter in one row).
 4. Save the file using the same original filename in .CSV format.
 5. Repeat for all items predicted and save into a single folder/directory.
 6. Zip that folder/directory.
-Add your technical report, pricing sheet (if appropriate), and submit as a "pull request" to the [Challenge Submissions](https://github.com/NAEP-AS-Challenge/challenge_submissions) repository.
-(Note: if you are unfamiliar with how to create a pull request, instructions are available online)
-7. Your submission may be confirmed immediately depending on your Github settings, and will be confirmed manually by the automated-scoring-challenge@ed.gov team within 48 hours.  **Entries must be submitted to Github by the Challenge deadline (11/28/2021 11:59 PM ET)**.
+Add your technical report, pricing sheet (if appropriate), and upload to the transfer.ies.gov folder that you have been provided via email.  **Entries must be uploaded by the Challenge deadline (11/28/2021 11:59 PM ET)**.

 ## Challenge Administration Platform